The Ultimate Guide To Cat N (formerly Cat D) Cars

 - How to repair a Cat D car?

-Buying and repairing Cat D cars
+Buying a Cat D car

 Want to save money and practice your mechanical skills?
 Buying and repairing Cat D cars could be the answer.

 When a vehicle has been damaged in an accident, the insurance company will decide whether it should be repaired or destroyed.
-And while Category D cars might not be economically viable for the insurers to fix, there’s nothing to stop you saving money by working on it yourself.
+And while Category D cars might not be economically viable for the insurers to fix, there’s nothing to stop you from saving money by working on it yourself.

 Being an insurance write-off can have an effect on the future value of your car, it can make getting insurance more complicated.
 But rebuilding category D cars can let you have a road or track toy that you might not have been able to afford otherwise.

-Now known as Category N and focused more on the condition of the vehicle, making the most of Cat D cars is really about doing your research.
+Now known as Category N, and focused more on the condition of the vehicle, making the most of Cat D cars is really about doing your research.
 And that’s where our guide can help you secure a bargain.

 What are the other categories for insurance write offs?

-Until October 2017, these were Category A, B, C and D, with both C and D based on the economic value and viability of repair.
+Until October 2017, these were Category A, B, C, and D, with both C and D based on the economic value and viability of repair.

 After October 2017, Cat S and Cat N replaced Cat C and Cat D respectively.
 The new categories focus more on the condition of the vehicle than the cost.

-Some vehicles, such as classics or models of special interest can be allowed to be repaired irrespective of extent of damage’ as long as they’re safe to return to the road.
+Some vehicles, such as classics or models of special interest can be ‘allowed to be repaired irrespective of extent of damage’ as long as they’re safe to return to the road.

 Category A: Cat A cars are considered junk vehicles.
 They are so badly damaged that they have to be destroyed for scrap or put through a scrappage scheme.
 Even salvageable parts must be crushed.

 Category C: Cat C cars have suffered repairable damage, but the cost to fix them is deemed more than the vehicle is worth.
-This includes accidents, floods and fire damage.
-So the work needed is likely to be substantial.
-This has now been replaced by Category S
+This includes accidents, floods, and fire damage.
+So, the work needed is likely to be substantial.
+This has now been replaced by Category S.

 Category D: As this guide explains, Cat D cars have suffered relatively minor damage.
 But it’s enough for them to be written off as too expensive to repair.
-And this has now been replaced by Category N
+And this has now been replaced by Category N.

-Other categories which are sometimes used by insurers include Cat F for minor fire damage, Cat U for vehicles not owned by an insurance company, or Cat X for repairable cars with minor damage – these do not carry any record of initial damage.
+Other categories that are sometimes used by insurers include Cat F for minor fire damage, Cat U for vehicles not owned by an insurance company, or Cat X for repairable cars with minor damage – these do not carry any record of initial damage.

 Should you buy a Cat D write off car?